 Yes, you got it right!
 If you are an “average” student belonging to a very wealthy family, the need-based college might give you admission.
-The reason being they know that you will be paying more tuition fees, and probably alumni donation as well.
-The college will then use this money to support other above-average students with financial need.
+The reason being they know that you will be paying more tuition fees, and probably alumni donations as well.
+The college will then use this money to support other above-average students with financial needs.
 So, at the end of the day, the colleges are looking for a demographic mix of students.

 For instance, someone with GPA 3.0 (out of 4) and SAT score of 1250 (out of 1600), but with lesser financial need (say 25% of total expenses) might get admit preference over an applicant with GPA 3.3 and SAT score of 1350 but with a very high financial need (say 90% of total expenses) at the need-based colleges.

 It might sound unfair to you.
 But, they have got a limited budget every year, and the financial aid is not unlimited.
 However, the good thing is that need-based (need-aware) schools will have better control to meet the full need of all accepted applicants.
 Once you get admitted, you don’t need to worry too much about the finance part.